aryamakeeva/Utopia/README.md

 # Utopian tools
 Learning how to code softly and gently.
 This repository is the result of half-year Python course.
-It provite 2 toolskits: `Utopian Seqs` and `Utopian Files`.
+It provide 2 toolskits: `Utopian Seqs` and `Utopian Files`.

 ## Installation
 ```bash